Skip to main content

 Accessing players

 After identifying a player, you can access the underlying player object using Talo.current_player.
+For the current player alias, you can use Talo.current_alias.

 You can also find a player by their ID using Talo.players.find().
 Players retrieved this way are read-only: you can only modify or take actions on behalf of a player that was previously identified.